kingrishabdugar/Green-Leaf-Gourmet/README.md

 * *A full-stack Restaurant Management Desktop application with features to store and view information about users, add, remove & view items in a menu and efficiently manage orders.
 While ordering, users can select menu items with their quantity/number.
 Furthermore, They can calculate the total cost and generate a bill/receipt for the customer.
 With Administrator privileges one gets access to more features viz verifying and approving users, managing categories & products listed etc*
 * *The Frontend (User Interface) of the application designed in Java Swing using the NetBeans GUI Builder.*
-* *It combines all the benefits of traditional point-of-sale (POS) systems with tools that help you manage your phone calls, take table reservations, streamline inventory management, manage bills, provide actionable analytics and build an online presence.
-It also integrates with your existing restaurant technology systems (such as accounting and employee management software)*
+* *It combines all the benefits of traditional point-of-sale (POS) systems with tools that helps in managing user information, taking table reservations, streamline inventory management, manage bills, and build an online presence.
+It also integrates with the existing technology systems (such as accounting and employee management software)*
 * *In today's fast-moving world, the necessity of management software is frequently neglected.
 It is looked down upon as little more than a mobile cashier.
 Management Software Systems, on the other hand, are capable of much more.
 They streamline operations, minimize wait times, and have a significant impact on customer happiness, which has a direct impact on the success of any venture.*

 ### Aim of the Project